rajbot/ranchtronix/_posts/2005-10-03-HowTo_Backup_Your_Computer.md

 ---
 author: Raj
-date: '2005-10-03 21:51:57'
+date: '2005-10-03 21:53:39'
 layout: post
 title: HowTo_Backup_Your_Computer
 ---

 ## [HowTo](HowTo.html) backup your computer

-My usualy advice is "use rsync", but Jesse gives some really good advice.
-I added a bit here and there.
+My usualy advice is "use rsync", but Jesse gives some really good advice:

 As you can imagine, this is one of those topics that geeks take pride in having long and serious arguments about.
 Oh wait, that is just about